grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 To run Loki queries in [Explore]({{< relref "../../../explore/" >}}), select **Run query**.
 {{% /admonition %}}

-Each mode is synchronized with the other modes, so you can switch between them without losing your work, although there are some limitations.

-Builder mode doesn't yet support some complex queries.
+Each mode is synchronized, so you can switch between them without losing your work, although there are some limitations.
+Builder mode doesn't support some complex queries.
-When you switch from Code mode to Builder mode with such a query, the editor displays a popup that explains how you might lose parts of the query if you continue.
+When you switch from Code mode to Builder mode with such a query, the editor displays a warning message that explains how you might lose parts of the query if you continue.
 You can then decide whether you still want to switch to Builder mode.

 You can also augment queries by using [template variables]({{< relref "./template-variables/" >}}).